What Is Cardiac Tamponade?

 - a ruptured aortic aneurysm

-- pericarditis—inflammation of the pericardium
+- pericarditis, an inflammation of the pericardium

 - lupus, an inflammatory disease in which the immune

 - high levels of radiation to the chest

-- hypothyroidism, which increases risk for heart disease
+- hypothyroidism, which increases the risk for

 What Are the Symptoms of Cardiac Tamponade?